 Hospital snacks

-Don’t forget to pack some yummy snacks while you stay at the hospital, and hunger pangs start kicking in.
+Don’t forget to pack some yummy snacks while you stay at the hospital and hunger pangs kick in.
 Here is the list of hospital snacks you must pack for your stay dad’s stay at the hospital.

 Things you don’t need in your delivery bag

-No Sanitary Napkins: You don’t need to take any sanitary napkins with you.
-Hospital is going to provide you with the giant size pads you need.
+No Sanitary Napkins: You don’t need to take any sanitary napkins.
+The hospital is going to provide you with the giant size pads you need.

 No Panties: You don’t need to take any panties either.
-Hospital is going to take care of that too.
+The hospital is going to take care of that too.
 If you want to keep one it is totally up to you.
 You can bring home some of those with you because that underwear is lightweight, breathable, and absolutely comfortable.

-Please do not use any liquid-locking sanitary pads or tampons after delivery when you have stitches down there.
-You are vulnerable to getting infections, for that you need to be extra careful with every product you use.
+Please do not use liquid-locking sanitary pads or tampons after delivery.
+You are vulnerable to getting infections, so you must be extra careful with every product you use after giving birth.
+Once your bleeding becomes minimal, the best is to use long panty liners.
+Keep liners handy because you may need them one or 2 weeks postpartum.

 What do you need in the hospital bag for your baby

-- Photoshoot outfit – Cute blankets and accessories for the baby if you plan to have pictures while you are staying at the hospital.
+• Photoshoot outfit – Cute blankets and accessories for the baby if you plan to have pictures while staying at the hospital.

 Check out some cute Coming home outfits for little boys.